-Singersis a table at the root of the database hierarchy (because it's not defined as a child of another table).
+Singersis a table at the root of the database hierarchy (because it's not defined as an interleaved child of another table).

-- Primary key columns are usually annotated with
+- For Google Standard SQL-dialect databases, primary key columns are usually annotated with

 NOT NULL(though you can omit this annotation if you want to allow

-NULLvalues in key columns; see more in Key Columns).
+NULLvalues in key columns.
+For more information, see Key Columns).